Hybrid Data-Driven Closure Strategies for Reduced Order Modeling: Conclusions and Outlook

 In conclusion, the hybrid data-driven closure strategy provides the best performance, leading to an increased accuracy of the reduced pressure and velocity field with respect to the high-fidelity solution, in both supremizer and Poisson approaches with a second order time integration scheme.

 \paragraph{Outlook}

-There are several research directions that can be investigated: \begin{itemize} \item The combined effect of correction terms and eddy viscosity modeling was tested in this paper only in the case of a 2D turbulent flow around a circular cylinder.
-Further tests with a more complex computational setting and with 3D grids can be considered. \item In this paper, the only parameter considered in the reduced order simulations is time.
+There are several research directions that can be investigated: \begin{itemize} \item The combined effect of correction terms and eddy viscosity modeling is highly influenced by the nature of the test case taken into account.
+The numerical method proposed was tested in this paper only in the case of a 2D turbulent flow around a circular cylinder.
+Further tests with unsteady problems, with a more complex computational setting or with 3D grids will be analysed in future works.

+Moreover, in this paper we focused on a single configuration for the training dataset: the snapshots are collected in a time interval of 20 seconds, the correction terms are built from data of 2 seconds and the online simulations last 8 seconds.
+In particular, the purely data-driven technique has a good extrapolation efficiency since an interval of 2 seconds (corresponding to 2 flow periods) collects enough information for the construction of the purely data-driven terms.

+Different settings would intuitively influence the performance of our numerical method and will be addressed in future works. \item In this paper, the only parameter considered in the reduced order simulations is time.
 Thus, the matrices appearing in the correction terms' ansatzes are parameter independent.
 An interesting task for the future would be the introduction of a parameter in the reduced formulation --- for instance the velocity at the inlet of the domain --- as in \cite{hijazi2020data}.
 In that case, the goal would be to express the data-driven terms as a function of both the parameter considered and the time. \end{itemize}